cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 LOG ERRORS
 :   This is an optional clause that can precede a `SEGMENT REJECT LIMIT` clause to capture error log information about rows with formatting errors.

-:   Error log information is stored internally and is accessed with the Greenplum Database built-in SQL function `gp_read_error_log()`.
+:   Error log information is stored internally and is accessed with the Cloudberry Database built-in SQL function `gp_read_error_log()`.

 :   See [Notes](#section6) for information about the error log information and built-in functions for viewing and managing error log information.

 SEGMENT REJECT LIMIT count [ROWS | PERCENT]
 :   Runs a `COPY FROM` operation in single row error isolation mode.
-If the input rows have format errors they will be discarded provided that the reject limit count is not reached on any Greenplum Database segment instance during the load operation.
+If the input rows have format errors they will be discarded provided that the reject limit count is not reached on any Cloudberry Database segment instance during the load operation.
 The reject limit count can be specified as number of rows (the default) or percentage of total rows (1-100).
 If `PERCENT` is used, each segment starts calculating the bad row percentage only after the number of rows specified by the parameter `gp_reject_percent_threshold` has been processed.
 The default for `gp_reject_percent_threshold` is 300 rows.
 Constraint errors such as violation of a `NOT NULL`, `CHECK`, or `UNIQUE` constraint will still be handled in 'all-or-nothing' input mode.
 If the limit is not reached, all good rows will be loaded and any error rows discarded.

-:   > **Note** Greenplum Database limits the initial number of rows that can contain formatting errors if the `SEGMENT REJECT LIMIT` is not triggered first or is not specified.
+:   > **Note** Cloudberry Database limits the initial number of rows that can contain formatting errors if the `SEGMENT REJECT LIMIT` is not triggered first or is not specified.
 If the first 1000 rows are rejected, the `COPY` operation is stopped and rolled back.

-The limit for the number of initial rejected rows can be changed with the Greenplum Database server configuration parameter `gp_initial_bad_row_limit`.
+The limit for the number of initial rejected rows can be changed with the Cloudberry Database server configuration parameter `gp_initial_bad_row_limit`.
 See Server Configuration Parameters for information about the parameter.

 IGNORE EXTERNAL PARTITIONS
 :   When copying data from partitioned tables, data are not copied from leaf partitions that are external tables.
 A message is added to the log file when data are not copied.

-:   If this clause is not specified and Greenplum Database attempts to copy data from a leaf partition that is an external table, an error is returned.
+:   If this clause is not specified and Cloudberry Database attempts to copy data from a leaf partition that is an external table, an error is returned.

 :   See the next section "Notes" for information about specifying an SQL query to copy data from leaf partitions that are external tables.